ProjectIndoor/projectindoorweb/doc/backend.md

 However in cases Spring is not available, for example for Unit testing, the service has to be initialized and disposed of with this component manually.
 The component class holds a *Singleton* reference to the service implementation and controls its access.
-This way it is, all data access and changes are persistent throughout the system.
+This way all data access and changes are persistent throughout the system.
 Also the service itself can be initialized and disposed of in a controlled way.

 The top right corner of the diagram contains the service's interface itself.
-It provides access to the functionality of micro service. below it lies the implementation of the service as well as all required functionalities which are not viewable by the public.
+It provides access to the functionality of the micro service.
+Below it lies the implementation of the service as well as all required functionalities which are not viewable by the public.
 The service accesses these functionalities but does not allow further modifications or examination to it.